 For applications to the Migration Pathway, in additon to completing the GRand Union applications form, applicants must also email firstname.lastname@example.org by 25 January 2019 to indicate that they wish to be considered for a studentship.
 Full details of the application process may be found on the 'How to apply' page.

 1+3 students take one of these two one-year interdisciplinary specialised MScs as their core training:

-and then progress to DPhil study in the School of Anthropology and Museum Ethnography or the Department of International Development, or to a DPhil in a related area (Criminology, Geography, International Relations, Politics or Socio-Legal Studies).
+and then progress to DPhil study in the School of Anthropology and Museum Ethnography or the Department of International Development, including the DPhil in Migration Studies, or to a DPhil in a related area (Criminology, Geography, International Relations, Politics or Socio-Legal Studies).
 MSc Migration Studies students may also progress to +3 study at the Open University on the Citizenship Studies pathway.